JadeGoat/sg_property_react/README.md

 # Setup
-To be use together with sg_property_datapipeline project
+Important Note: To be use together with sg_property_datapipeline project

 #### Installing node packages
 a.
 Using repo package.json